 You and your crew just might end up leaving Park City, Utah in better shape than you arrived.
-Aside from being a primo skiing and snowboarding hotspot, the city’s main street is an adventure in of itself given all the uphill climbs involved in visiting its vast retail shops, art galleries, restaurants, and bars.
+Aside from being a primo skiing and snowboarding hotspot, the city’s main street is an adventure itself given all the uphill climbs involved in visiting its vast retail shops, art galleries, restaurants, and bars.
 If walking uphill is a battle, just hop on the city’s free shuttle bus, available year-round, or grab your snowshoes and enjoy the workout.

 Another added bonus?
 There’s no reason to leave your fur babies behind.
 Lovingly referred to as “Bark City” by puppy parents of all stripes, this skier’s paradise is also a dog-friendly destination.
 Four-legged family members are welcome at many lodging properties, such as the AvantStay Picasso property, not to mention all the dog parks and dog-friendly trails surrounding the area.